SimplexCC/sell-docs/source/includes/_send-crypto.md

 If you are the entity providing liquidity for a Simplex transaction, then after Simplex approves that transaction you will be instructed to make blockchain transaction; one that results in the transfer of a specified amount of crypto currency to a specified destination crypto address.

-In case of a refund, if you are the entity that received the crypto currency you will be instructed to send it "back" (albeit to a different crypto address from which it was sent).
+In case of a refund, if you are the entity that received the crypto currency you will be instructed to send it "back" (albeit to a possibly different crypto address from which it was sent).

 ## Synopsis ##